kjappelbaum/oximachinetool/README.md

 - Build the docker image for the app based on the modified `tools-barebone` image (`docker build -t oximachine .`).
 You can use the `/build-docker.sh` scripts to do this.

 ```
-./build-docker.sh # to build the tools-barbone
-cd oximachine
 ./build-docker.sh # to build the oximachine
 ```